theelims/StrokeEngine/Pattern.md

 #endif
 ```

-It is possible for a pattern to insert pauses between strokes.
-The main stroking-thread of StrokeEngine will poll a new set of motion commands every few milliseconds once the target position of the last stroke is reached.
-If a pattern returns the motion parameter `_nextMove.skip = true;` inside the costume implementation of the `nextTarget()`-function no new motion is started.
-Instead it is polled again later.
-This allows to compare `millis()` inside a pattern.
-To make this more convenient the `Pattern` base class implements 3 private functions: `void _startDelay()`, `void _updateDelay(int delayInMillis)` and `bool _isStillDelayed()`. `_startDelay()` will start the delay and `_updateDelay(int delayInMillis)` will set the desired pause in milliseconds. `_updateDelay()` can be updated any time with a new value.
-If a stroke becomes overdue it is executed immediately. `bool _isStillDelayed()` is just a wrapper for comparing the current time with the scheduled time.
-Can be used inside the `nextTarget()`-function to indicate whether StrokeEngine should be advised to skip this step by returning `_nextMove.skip = true;`.
-See the pattern Stop'n'Go for an example on how to use this mechanism.

 Don't forget to add an instance of your new pattern class at the very bottom of the file to the `*patternTable[]`-Array.
 ```cpp